criiptico/poketype/README.md

         - **Additional Feature** Damage filter - If attack is normal, then search for the normal move with the most damage.
 Same with any other move effectiveness.

 + Hosting and Development:
-    - [ ] Use flask and python to make a webapp - Preferably one that works like a "portfolio".
+    - [ ] Use flask and python to make a webapp prototype - Preferably one that works like a "portfolio".
 Ex. portfolio.com/poketype, portfolio.com/about, etc.
         - Form handling
             + [ ] Managing dynamic data with and without flask and/or python. - Dynamic: ex.
 What is your name: _INPUT:_ someName \ _OUTPUTS:_ Hi someName!
                 - [x] Receiving data